 Absence and issues with wellbeing continues to impact outcomes, and knowledge gaps.
-Continuous work on developing and adapting to this context, has in part mitigated some of these issues as evidenced by the sustaining of CAG/TAG outcomes in some subjects.
+Continuous work on developing and adapting to this context, has in part mitigated some of these issues as evidenced by our remarkably consistent 4+ attainment rates over 4 different assessment regimes and a review of inflated attainment rates at the 7+ level within the CAG/TAG outcomes in some subjects to ensure rigour and realistic grading.

-Improved use of data has led to a swifter response to low level behaviour issues, by the Hub Team, ensuring incidents do not escalate, leading to a reduction in students visiting the Hub for a sustained period of time.

-The year so far has seen a significant reduction in the number of fixed term suspensions.
+Improved use of data has led to a swifter response to low level behaviour issues, by the Hub Team, ensuring incidents do not escalate.
+The year so far has seen a reduction in the number of students issued fixed term suspensions (FTS).
 This can be explained by:

-Ø Improved behaviour and a smaller number of serious incidents

-Ø Strengthening in-school provision (e.g. the Hub and the Base)
+- Ø Improved behaviour and a smaller number of serious incidents - Ø Strengthening in-school provision (e.g. the Hub)